 Modern in-vehicle information systems are required to be capable of running several applications, including navigation, the playback of music and video, and the display of information on meters, at the same time.
 For use cases such as this, we recommend the use of a multi-core processing environment, which allows multiple CPUs to operate in parallel.
 Doing so improves the computational capability of the system and leads to the applications behaving in a user-friendly fashion.

-Third-generation R-Car series products have two types of CPU: Arm® Cortex®-A57 and Cortex®-A53 cores (for a total of eight cores in the R-Car H3 and six in the R-Car M3-W).
+Third-generation R-Car series products have two types of CPU: Arm® Cortex®-A57 and Cortex®-A53 cores (for a total of eight cores in the R-Car H3 and six in the R-Car M3-W/R-Car M3-W+).
 Applying a capacity aware migration strategy (CAS) is a way to obtain efficient utilization of multi-core processing.
 This document describes the CAS functionality and associated debugging.

 Target Readers